1. Data protection under the EU General Data Protection Regulation (EU GDPR)

 - train our staff, suppliers and contractors;

-- carry out performance reviews and satisfaction surveys;
+- carry out supplier performance reviews, satisfaction surveys and other contractor surveys;

 - manage our IT resources, including infrastructure management and business continuity;